shailavij/P_ID-Symbol-Objectdetection/README.md

 <h3>Image Segmentation into Smaller Sizes</h3>

-The Google SSD Inception V2 model is trained on images of size 299 by 299 so I had to segment the images into smaller sections that were 200 by 200.
+The Google MobileNet V2 model is trained on images of size 299 by 299 so I had to segment the images into smaller sections that were 200 by 200.
 This size gave me a good ratio of segment image dimensions to target object bounding box dimension.
 In other words, the bounding box for the object to be detected was not too small or too large compared to the overall segment image dimensions.
 To handle situations where the target object to be detected might be split between two different segments, I overlapped the segments by 20 pixels on each side.

 <h3>Training Data Annotation</h3>